Human Trafficking & Exploitation

 Action 4 of the Ending Destitution Together Strategy commits partners to strengthening the provision of financial assistance and wider local authority support to destitute families with children and vulnerable adults.

-Information provided in this release provides high level aggregate data returned by Scottish local authorities across four reporting periods, tracking activity between 2020-2024.
+Information provided in this release provides high level aggregate data returned by Scottish local authorities across five reporting periods, tracking activity between 2020-2025.

 This survey was produced in partnership with the Centre for Migration, Policy, and Society (COMPAS) at the University of Oxford.
-Data cited here (2020/21 and 2021/22) is incorporated into national research on NRPF provision across the UK.
+Data cited here is incorporated into national research on NRPF provision across the UK.

 Note on interpretation of evidence